sandst1/mcp-server-trello/README.md

 A Model Context Protocol (MCP) server that provides tools for interacting with Trello boards.
 This server enables seamless integration with Trello's API while handling rate limiting, type safety, and error handling automatically.

+This project is forked from https://github.com/delorenj/mcp-server-trello, the server has been converted into an SSE server using HTTP and Docker configuration has been added.

 ## Features

 - **Full Trello Board Integration**: Interact with cards, lists, and board activities